netvl/picopickle/README.md

 Every serializer is an overloadable `def` or `val`, so you can easily customize serialization format by overriding the corresponding implicit definition with your own one.

-The examples below are using `JsonPickler`, so it is implicitly assumed that something like
+Examples below use `JsonPickler`, so it is implicitly assumed that something like

 ```scala
 import io.github.netvl.picopickle.backends.jawn.JsonPickler._